 For activity assay of GST enzyme in ESP samples, reagent cocktail including, potassium phosphate buffer, reduced glutathione (GSH) and 1-chloro-2, 4-dinitrobenzene (CDNB) substrates were prepared in the cuvette.
-In each cuvette, from the mentioned mixture, 200 μl sample solution was removed and then the same volume of PZQ-treated F. hepatica and F.gigantica ESP or control samples was added into cuvette and mixed well.
+In each cuvette, from the mentioned mixture, 200 μl sample solution was removed and then the same volume of PZQ-treated F. hepatica and F. gigantica ESP or control samples was added into cuvette and mixed well.
 Finally, the cuvette was placed into the barrel of spectrophotometer and absorbances recorded for 5 minutes at 340 nm.
 Total GST enzyme activity as U/ml of all samples were calculated.
+One unit GST activity

-One unit GST activity will conjugate 1.0 μ mole of 1-chloro-2, 4dinitrobenzene with reduced glutathione per minute at pH 6.5 at 25°C [14]. between SDS-PAGE results of treated and control ESP samples.
+^{}One unit enzyme activity is the amount of SOD that inhibits the rate of formazan dye formation by 50% conjugate 1.0 μmole of 1-chloro-2, dinitrobenzene with reduced glutathione per minute at pH 6.5 at 25°C [14].